rainbowm4/rainbowm4/README.md

 This repository contains the official ARM Cortex-M4 implementation of the [NISTPQC](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-3-submissions) [signature finalist Rainbow](https://www.pqcrainbow.org/).
 For details of the scheme please visit the [Rainbow website](https://www.pqcrainbow.org/).

+We are working on a paper that describes the details of this implementation, and will provide a reference here once it is available.

 Submitters:
 - Ming-shing Chen
 - Jintai Ding